80 Online marketing ideas

 - Competitions – Running a competition can be a great way of generating interest in your products or service.
 Take care though to not just give to the competition followers, you want to attract clients.

-- Events – There are various type of events that may suit your business, product launches, seminars, etc.
+- Events – There is various type of events that may suit your business, product launches, seminars, etc.

 - Referral networks – Do you have a network of people that you can refer to and they can refer business to you?